Saturday, March 14, 202010:00 am -11:30 am

 Please RSVP, and feel free to bring your spouse, family, and friends.
 That helps me to know how many chairs to put out.

 Dr. John Reveille is a revered rheumatologist who has made significant contributions to the study and research of spondylitis.
 After his presentation, support group members had the opportunity to interact with Dr. Reveille.

-Iain and his wife Jane have lived in The Woodlands for over 17 years and have been part of The Woodlands AS support group since its inception in 2008.
-He currently works at Anadarko Petroleum Corporation in the Global Engineering Technology group.
+Iain and his wife Jane have lived in The Woodlands for over 23 years and have been part of The Woodlands AS support group since its inception in 2008.
+He retired from Anadarko Petroleum in 2015.

-Iain has had AS for 44 years, first showing up as iritis.
-Fortunately he was diagnosed relatively early; it only took 10 years.
-He is a big advocate of staying active to ease the symptoms of AS.
+Iain has had SpA for about 50 years, first showing up as iritis.
+Ten years later he was finally diagnosed.
+He is a big advocate of staying active to ease the symptoms of SpA.
 He recommends everyone find an activity they can handle and keep at it.
 He really enjoys the camaraderie of the SAA Support Group.
-It’s a great time of learning and encouragement.
+It’s a fun time of learning and encouragement.

 Visit our careers page for available positions

 16360 Roscoe Blvd.
 Ste.
 100Van Nuys, CA 91406

 or (818) 892-1616*Please note: This is not a Crisis Hotline.
 If you are in a life-threatening crisis, please dial 911 for immediate help in the US.
 Please follow this link for crisis intervention resources.